ColtDS/NCS_LLM_MySQL_DB/README.md

-Their inventory, sales and discounts data is stored in a MySQL database We will build an LLM based question and answer system that will use following, Google Palm LLM
+Their inventory, sales and discounts data is stored in a MySQL database We will build an LLM based question and answer system that will use following,

+    Google Palm LLM
     Hugging face embeddings
     Streamlit for UI
     Langchain framework
     Chromadb as a vector store
     Few shot learning
     In the UI, store manager will ask questions in a natural language and it will produce the answers

+**Installation**

+Install the required dependencies using pip:

+pip install -r requirements.txt

+Acquire an api key through makersuite.google.com and put it in .env file

+GOOGLE_API_KEY="your_api_key_here"

+**Usage**

+Run the Streamlit app by executing:

+streamlit run main.py

+**Project Structure**

+main.py: The main Streamlit application script. langchain_helper.py: This has all the langchain code requirements.txt: A list of required Python packages for the project. few_shots.py: Contains few shot prompts
+.env: Configuration file for storing your Google API key.